Web Designer, Developer, Builder. Whats The Difference?

 A web builder is not a title or person itself therefore it cannot think and make intuitive decisions.
 A user wouldn’t necessarily know how to really make the most of it.
 Web builders themselves aren’t bad nor is it a wrong way of doing things.
 It all depends on what you are using it for and how much time and money can you afford regularly.
 Also, I am sure with time a user would learn useful techniques.
 However, I would not put them all on the same scale and I will go into detail below.

 A web designer focuses on the front end of a website.
 There is a misconception that web designers only focus on the layout, images, graphics and so on.
 The design aspect goes a bit further into how something works.
 The layout, graphics and images are part of the UI or user interface.
 Additional focus points of a designer which make up part of their core responsibilities are how something works.
 This is known as UX or under experience.
 They are both self-explanatory as you can see by the name.

 Here is a simple example, UI is how a menu bar on a webpage looks when you click on it.
-UX is the bar that should be on the top left to avoid overlapping the banner and when you click on it, it should show all items without a sub-menu structure.
+UX is “the bar should be on the top left to avoid overlapping the banner and when you click on it, it should show all items without a sub-menu structure”.
 Of course, this is only an arbitrary example as UX goes much deeper than this.
-UX is not an exclusive task of a web designer, but it is closely related to their tasks.
+UX is not an exclusive task of a designer, but it is closely related to their tasks.

 As you may have noticed, in these two functions, the web developer and web designer would need to work very closely together to achieve a result.
 It is common for these two functions to be performed by the same person.

 This is an application that you use to build your website.
 They come in a variety of alternatives and brands and are commonly built with non-technical users in mind.
 They make it easy for anyone to own their website.
 It’s normally ready instantly for you to start building a website.